 The Clean Energy for All European Package

 was presented by the European Commission in November 2016.
-Nearly two years later, after much debate, a final agreement was reached on the recast Renewable Energy Directive, the review of the Energy Efficiency Directive and on the Governance Regulation.
+Over two years later, after much debate, the different pieces of the legislative bundle were adopted by the European Union co-legislators, including the recast Renewable Energy Directive, the review of the Energy Efficiency Directive and on the Governance Regulation.

 Throughout the process, EGEC has been advocating for ambitious objectives and a binding framework, fit for a greater use of geothermal energy in Europe.
 By collecting inputs from the European geothermal industry, analysing the proposals from the European institutions and providing inputs and expertise, EGEC contributed to increasing the ambition of the proposed package, which – burdened by the 2014 Council conclusions – was far from a suitable framework to move the European energy system closer to 100% renewable energy.